DominikMann/BertTopic-Philosophy-Topic-Modeling/README.md

 # BertTopic-Philosophy-Topic-Modeling
 Topic Modeling with BERTopic for 11 Philosophy journals.

-An conda environment with Python 3.8 is required.
+A conda environment with Python 3.8 is required.
 Please install the required packages via the requirements.txt.